 Weight gain is a common concern when quitting smoking or tobacco use.
 Tobacco use suppresses appetite so after you quit, your appetite may increase and food will seem more appealing.

 Weight gain can also happen if you replace the oral gratification of smoking with eating, especially if you’re eating unhealthy foods.
 Take pleasure in nourishing yourself with healthy foods and beverages, eating a well-balanced diet and avoiding sugary drinks and alcohol.
-Find more tips from American Heart Association on combating weight gain.
+Find more tips from the American Heart Association on combating weight gain.

 What to do if you slip or relapse

 Most people try to quit using tobacco several times before they kick the habit for good, so don’t beat yourself up if you start smoking again.
 Turn the relapse into a rebound by looking at what triggered your tobacco use.
 Learn from the slip up and you will become even more prepared and motivated.
-Give yourself credit for what you were able to accomplish, reducing tobacco – even if just for a day – is hard work and a good start.
+Give yourself credit for what you were able to accomplish.
+Reducing tobacco – even if just for a day – is hard work and a good start.

 - Heath Canada’s On the Road to Quitting: Guide to becoming a non–smoker for young adults